-Our goal to determine the mechanisms by which plasminogen (Plg) regulates leukocyte migration and, thereby, the inflammatory responses that contribute to thrombosis and cardiovascular diseases.
+Our goal is to determine the mechanisms by which plasminogen (Plg) regulates leukocyte migration and, thereby, the inflammatory responses that contribute to thrombosis and cardiovascular diseases.
 Our results suggest that leukocyte recruitment to sites of inflammation is dependent on Plg activation of metalloproteinase-9, a matrix degrading enzyme.
 Lp(a) is an independent risk factor for cardiovascular diseases, but the mechanism of its proarteriothrombotic role is not known.
-Lp(a) contains an LDL core plus apolipoprotein(a), that mimics the functions of Plg.
-In mouse models of inflammation we found apo(a) reduces neutrophil recruitment, independent of Plg, and reduces macrophage recruitment by inhibiting Plg.
-In addition to leukocytes, Plg also regulates stem cell recruitment, important for recovery of a myocardial infaraction.
+Lp(a) contains an LDL core, plus apolipoprotein(a), that mimics the functions of Plg.
+In mouse models of inflammation, we found apo(a) reduces neutrophil recruitment, independent of Plg, and reduces macrophage recruitment by inhibiting Plg.
+In addition to leukocytes, Plg also regulates stem cell recruitment, which is important for the recovery of a myocardial infaraction.

 Recently, we demonstrated a novel pathway induced by G-CSF of Plg-dependent stem cell mobilization from the bone marrow that requires MMP-9 activation and regulation of the SDF-1/CXCR-4 pathway, and that this Plg-dependent pathway is important for cardiac repair after an MI.

 Strategies to prevent thrombosis have lagged far behind due to, in part, the contribution of multiple and as yet undefined genetic factors that lead to thrombotic risk.
 In a region on mouse chromosome 17 that is homologous to a region in humans, we identified a candidate gene, EMILIN2, as a thrombosis modifier.
 EMILIN2, an extracellular matrix protein, is expressed in bone marrow and platelets and plays a role in the platelet function.